Upper Generalization Bounds for Neural Oscillators: Numerical Studies

-The decays of $\tilde{\varepsilon}_{X,2}$ with respect to the increasing sample number $N$ are shown in Figure~\ref{fig:1}.
-It can be observed that, for small sample sizes ($N \in \left[100,400\right]$), the decay rate of $-2.2$ obtained from the numerical results is steeper than the theoretical value of $-0.5$ in Theorems 1 and 2.
-As the sample number increases ($N \in \left[400,3200\right]$), the decay rate of the numerical errors coincides with the theoretical value of $-0.5$.
-Since the established theoretical results provide upper generalization bounds, the numerical results in Figure~\ref{fig:1} confirm the validity of the decay rate of $-0.5$.
-For small sample sizes ($N \in \left[100,200\right]$), the numerical generalization errors are significantly reduced by constraining the $L^1$-norms of the matrices and vectors of $\itGamma(\cdot)$ and $\itPi(\cdot)$ during training.
-This validates the effectiveness of $\tilde{\loss}_{{\mathbf{U}}_N, {\mathbf{V}}_N}$ in Eq.~\eqref{eq:3.22} for decreasing the generalization error of the neural oscillator when training data are limited.
+The decays of $\tilde{\varepsilon}_{X,2}$ with respect to the increasing sample number $N$ are shown in Figure~\ref{fig:1}, where the markers represent the average values of $\tilde{\varepsilon}_{X,2}$ across the four independent sets of randomly selected training samples, and the upper and lower bars indicate the largest and smallest values, respectively.
+It can be observed that, for small sample sizes ($N \in \left[100,200\right]$), the convergence rate of approximately $-2.8$ obtained from the numerical results is steeper than the theoretical value of $-0.5$ in Theorem 1.
+As the sample number increases ($N \in \left[400,3200\right]$), the convergence rate of the numerical errors coincides with the theoretical value of $-0.5$.
+Since the established theoretical result in Theorem 1 provides an upper generalization bound, the numerical results in Figure~\ref{fig:1} confirm the validity of the convergence rate of $-0.5$.
+For the small sample sizes ($N \in \left[100,200\right]$), the numerical generalization errors are significantly reduced by constraining the $L^1$-norms of the matrices and vectors of $\itGamma(\cdot)$ and $\itPi(\cdot)$ during training.
+This validates the effectiveness of $\tilde{\loss}_{{\mathbf{U}}_N, {\mathbf{V}}_N}$ in Eq.~\eqref{eq:3.24} for decreasing the generalization error of the neural oscillator when training data are limited.